Nikinayzer/win95_portfolio/README.md

 Portfolio page inspired by Win95's look.
 Only pure css/html used, it was actually challenging to make onClick actions without JS.
 Time spent: 6 hours
+Site is not responsive, that's why I recommend you to use PC.
+I might add responsive features in future.